home-assistant/home-assistant.io/source/more-info/unsupported/docker_configuration.markdown

 ## The issue

-The Supervisor has some expectations of how the Docker is configured to maintain the stability and performance of the host running the Supervisor.
+The Supervisor has some expectations of how the Docker daemon is configured to maintain the stability and performance of the host running the Supervisor.

-The logging driver for Docker needs to be set to `journald` and the storage driver needs to be set to `overlay2`.
+The logging driver for the Docker daemon needs to be set to `journald` and the storage driver needs to be set to `overlay2`.

 ## The solution